mako-framework/docs/04_databases_sql/02_query_builder.md

 $foos = $query->table('articles')->select(['meta->foo as foo'])->where('meta->bar', '=', 1)->all();
 ```

 You can also use the unified syntax to update JSON values.
-This feature currently supports MySQL and PostgreSQL, SQLServer and SQLite.
+This feature currently supports MySQL, PostgreSQL, SQLServer and SQLite.

 ```
 $query->table('articles')->update(['meta->bar' => json_encode(0)]);